 The Qualitative Data Repository (QDR) began offering institutional memberships in July 2018.
+A current list of institutional members can be found here.
 The main benefit of membership is curation and preservation of data projects deposited by affiliates – faculty, students, and research staff – of member institutions.
 Memberships run for academic years (beginning on July 1 and ending on June 30).
 More information is available in QDR’s Institutional Membership Brochure.
 Institutions interested in joining QDR should download and complete an Institutional Membership Agreement, and email it to firstname.lastname@example.org.

 What Services Are Offered to Institutional Members?